lucasduartes/dummyjson-api-quality-suite/docs/api-observations.md

 ## Status of observations

-The authentication negative cases below were observed through controlled live requests on 2026-07-31.
-Other contract gaps remain unobserved.
-Documentation examples are not treated as empirical evidence.
+Authentication, product CRUD, query, pagination, and error-handling gaps below were observed through controlled live requests on 2026-07-31.
+Documentation examples are not treated as empirical evidence, and every undocumented observation remains characterization behavior.

 When implementation begins, append observations with date/time, request (with secrets removed), status, relevant headers, sanitized body shape, repeat count, and whether the behavior is safe to assert.
 Never overwrite earlier observations when the public API changes.